umbraco/UmbracoDocs/Getting-Started/Backoffice/Property-Editors/Built-in-Property-Editors/Date.md

 ![Data Type Definition Example](images/DateTime-DataType.png)

 The only setting that is available for manipulating the Date property is to set a format.
-By default the format of the output will be `YYYY-MM-DD`, but you can easily changes this to something else ( see [MomentJS.com](http://momentjs.com/) for the supported formats ).
+By default the format of the date in the umbraco backoffice will be `YYYY-MM-DD`, but you can easily change this to something else.
+See [MomentJS.com](http://momentjs.com/) for the supported formats.

 ## Content Example